MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 No entries are evicted from the dynamic table.
 Size management is purely the responsibility of the sender, which MUST NOT exceed the declared memory size of the receiver.
-The receiver will periodically summarize its current understanding of the header table in a QPACK-ACK frame, which permits the sender to update its state as needed.

 Both sender and receiver will maintain a count of references to the indexed entry.
 This count includes: